César Palacios (footballer, born 2004)

-César Palacios Pérez (born 11 November 2004) is a Spanish professional footballer currently playing as a midfielder for Real Madrid Castilla.
+César Palacios Pérez (born 11 November 2004) is a Spanish professional footballer who plays as a midfielder for Premier League club Fulham.

 Club career

-Born in Soria to former footballer César Palacios Sr., Palacios started his career with the same side his father had represented for the last six years of his career, Numancia.
+Born in Soria to former footballer César Palacios Chocarro, Palacios started his career with the same side his father had represented for the last six years of his career, Numancia.

+Real Madrid

 After ten years with Numancia, he was signed by La Liga side Real Madrid in June 2020.

 His career with the Real Madrid youth teams got off to a good start, and he was promoted from the Juvenil C team to the Juvenil B team, having amassed a number of goals and assists in his first season.
 He signed a contract extension in May 2022, keeping him with Los Blancos until 2027.

 He notably scored a brace against the youth side of Valencia in a 3–1 win in the quarter final of the 2023 Copa del Rey Juvenil.
 He featured in the final as Real Madrid beat Almería.

+In August 2024, he suffered a cruciate ligament injury during pre-season match with first team against AC Milan.
+After nine months absence, he made his return to action, coming on as a substitute against Marbella in the matchday of Primera Federación.

+On 14 January 2026, Palacios made his debut for the senior team in a Copa del Rey defeat against Albacete.
+He came in as a substitute in the 76th minute, replacing Franco Mastantuono.
+Palacios made his Champions League debut on 25 February 2026, coming on in the 84th minute against Benfica replacing Arda Güler and receiving a yellow card in the 96th minute.

+Fulham

+On 3 August 2026, Palacios signed a five-year contract with Premier League club Fulham.
+The move reunited him with his former coach at Real Madrid, Álvaro Arbeloa.